Cranberry Salad is the perfect addition for your big holiday dinner this year.

 Then, you will some cold water to the mixture and whisk it all together.

-When the gelatin is cool, combine it with the cranberry mixture in a mixing bowl.
-Gently fold it all together until it's mixed well.
+When the gelatin is cool, use a large bowl to combine it with the cranberry mixture.
+Gently fold it all together until it’s mixed well.

 - Stir gelatin with the hot water for a full two minutes

-- Allow the gelatin to start to thicken a bit before combing the gelatin with the other ingredients.
+- For best results, allow the gelatin to start to thicken a bit before combing the gelatin with the other ingredients.

-If you don't have a salad mold, use a bundt can and just give it a quick spray with some non-stick cooking spray.
+If you don’t have a salad mold, use a bundt cake pan and just give it a quick spray with some non-stick cooking spray.

-A bed of greens on the serving plate makes this cranberry salad the perfect bridge between a traditional salad and a holiday dessert for your Thanksgiving or Christmas dinner.
+A bed of greens on the serving platter makes this cranberry salad the perfect bridge between a traditional salad and a holiday dessert for your Thanksgiving or Christmas dinner.

 More Holiday and Christmas Salad Recipes for you to enjoy.